jsangalang/Genome_Sequencing_Analysis/README.md

 ```
 - Step 3. configure workflow

 1. If there are both tumor samples and normal samples, then you need create a file **variant_call_list_TvN.tsv** in the project directory.
-The first column is for the tumor samples, and second column is for the normal samples.
+The first column is the name of tumor samples, and second column is for normal samples.
 Each row is a tumor vs normal pair.
 The seperator is tab.

 2. If there are both tumor samples and panel of normal samples, then you need create a file **variant_call_list_Tp.tsv** in the project directory.